LuccaChastinet/LuccaChastinet/README.md

 ### Hello!
 My name is Lucca

-I'm a student at Federal University of Bahia in Brazil, coursing Computer Engineering
+I'm a student at Senai Cimatec, coursing Data Analytics and Artificial Intelligence

 About me:

-- ⌨️ I'm currently learning Python, SQL, R and C#
+- ⌨️ DevOps Engineer/Cloud Engineer
 - 🤝 I'm looking to know more people that loves programming and studying it as I do.
-- 🐝 In my free time I solve problems in BeeCrowd (All of my answers to the problems are here in GitHub)
-- 💻 I study courses outside the university, so I can learn more about IT automation, Data Analysis and Machine Learning (Until now: 25/07/2022)

 - 📱 How to reach me: <div id="badges">
   <a href="https://www.linkedin.com/in/lucca-chastinet-430087235/">